Skip to main content

 • Source builds tell you to git pull and rebuild

-pz update auto-detects common install methods from the current executable and build metadata.
+Trusting only the formula follows Homebrew’s recommended narrower scope.
+Do not disable tap trust globally. pz update auto-detects common install methods from the current executable and build metadata.
 If detection is ambiguous, override it explicitly:

 Supported values are auto, homebrew, scoop, release, and source.
 To check the currently installed version: